Rayjrz/European-Portuguese-Speech-Dataset/README.md

 ## Transcripts

-The transcripts of the recordings are stored in the [corpus](corpus) folder.
+The transcripts of the recordings are in the [corpus](corpus) folder.
+For details on the dataset's design, including translations and categories for each recording term in English, Portuguese, and Chinese, see [keys.xlsx](keys.xlsx).

 ## Audio Format